 A fall is an event that results in a person coming to rest inadvertently on the ground or floor or other lower level.
+This includes onto crash mats and from low beds.

-A fall resulting in major injury is a fall that meets this definition and results in one or more of the following; bone fractures, joint dislocations, closed head injuries with altered consciousness and/or subdural haematoma.5
+• A fall resulting in major injury is a fall that meets this definition and results in one or more of the following: bone fractures, joint dislocations, closed head injuries with altered consciousness and/or subdural haematoma.5